-You can pick the most nutrient-packed cat food on the market, but if your cat doesn’t like it, then you wasted your money.
+You can pick the most nutrient-packed cat food on the market, but if your cat doesn’t like it, then you waste your money.
 Cats are notoriously picky eaters.
 If your cat decides it doesn’t want the food you’ve offered, it will turn up its nose and refuse to eat, wasting whatever money you invested into that food.

 We don’t recommend picking cat food based entirely on price, but it should certainly be a factor.
 Some cat foods are outrageously pricey while others seem ridiculously cheap.
 Often, the products at either end of the spectrum are disproportionately priced.
 You can find some excellent-quality wet cat foods at reasonable prices, so don’t feel like you have to spend a fortune to provide your feline with adequate nutrition.
 Narrow down your choices based on what each food offers first.
 Then, compare their prices, taking serving size into account, so you can determine which of them is the best value.

 Cat foods are almost as diverse as the felines they feed, which is why we recommended three options in our reviews.
 Smalls Human Grade Fresh Chicken offers our favorite wet food overall, with limited ingredients, low moisture, ample protein, and more taurine than competitors.
 For a cheaper alternative, 9 Lives makes affordable wet cat foods that contain multiple animal-based protein sources with added vitamins and minerals.
-Fussie Cat is a premium alternative with sufficient protein and other nutrients, top-quality animal-based ingredients, and just 0.5% carbohydrates.

-We truly hope that our guide helps you find the best-canned cat food for your feline!
+We truly hope that our guide helps you find the best canned cat food for your feline!